 2011 – Today

 In 2011, the Death Valley Conservancy began joint management of Ryan, and in 2013, it received the property as a donation from Rio Tinto.
 Ryan is now managed by professional staff who have implemented a more comprehensive maintenance, preservation, rehabilitation, and restoration program.
-New uses for the property, including adaptive reuse of some buildings and reconstruction of some missing buildings, are currently in the planning stage.
+New uses for the property, including adaptive reuse of some buildings and reconstruction of some missing buildings, are currently in progress.

 Thank you generous donors for making these exciting projects possible.